 Refresh Benefit Rates and Refresh Salary

-These two options allow you to refresh the benefit rate and/or salary amount for all UW Personnel on your worksheets, other than subawards.
+You have the option to refresh the benefit rate and/or salary amount for all UW Personnel on your worksheets, other than subawards.

 Doing a refresh will replace the benefit rate and/or salary amount, including any customized values, with current values from Workday.

 When you select refresh, you will see a confirmation dialog.
-You can cancel, or continue with the refresh.
+You can cancel or continue with the refresh.

 Round Currency Expenses